scottdkey/WhiskeyNIght/README.md

 # Next Steps
 - [] Convert the back end to an express or koa
-- [] Add ssl certificates and full https support through Nginx
+- [] Add ssl certificates and full https support through nginx

 ## THANK YOU
 To Tyler Hansen